Background Information on the Office of Religion Freedom

 The Ambassador for Religious Freedom

-Dr. Andrew P. W. Bennett, was named on February 19, 2013 by Prime Minister Stephen Harper as Canada’s first Ambassador for Religious Freedom.
+Dr. Andrew P. W. Bennett, was named on February 19, 2013, as Canada’s first Ambassador for Religious Freedom.
 Ambassador Bennett heads the Office of Religious Freedom.
 He is Ottawa-based.

 Ambassador Bennett is a public servant and academic with an extensive educational background in history, political science, and religious studies including a Ph.D. in Political Science from the University of Edinburgh in 2002.
 In addition, he is in the process of completing a theology degree in Eastern Christian Studies at the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies at Saint Paul University in Ottawa.